jeff1evesque/machine-learning/doc/unit_test/pytest.rst

 - ``model_predict``
 - ``model_generate``

-As well as the following specific authentication cases:
+As well as the following authentication cases:

 - account registration
 - crypto function